weightagnostic/weightagnostic.github.io/draft.md

 The success of deep learning is attributed to our ability to train the weights of large neural networks that consist of well-designed building blocks on large datasets, using gradient descent.
 While much progress has been made, there are also limitations, as we are confined to the space of architectures that gradient descent is able to train.
 For instance, effectively training models that rely on discrete components <dt-cite key="jang2016categorical,graves2014neural"></dt-cite> or utilize adaptive computation <dt-cite key="graves2016adaptive"></dt-cite> mechanisms with gradient-based methods remain a challenging research area.
 We hope this work will encourage further research that facilitates the discovery of new architectures that not only possess inductive biases for practical domains, but can also be trained with algorithms that may not require gradient computation.

 That the networks found in this work do not match the performance of convolutional neural networks is not surprising.
 It would be an almost embarrassing achievement if they did.
 For decades CNN architectures have been refined by human scientists and engineers -- but it was not the reshuffling of existing structures which originally unlocked the capabilities of CNNs.
 Convolutional layers were themselves once novel building blocks, building blocks with strong biases toward vision tasks, whose discovery and application have been instrumental in the incredible progress made in deep learning.
 Compute resources available to the research community has grown significantly since the time convolutional neural networks have been discovered.
 If we are devoting such resources to automated discovery and hope to achieve more than incremental improvements in network architectures, we believe it is also worth experimenting with new building blocks, not just their arrangements.

+*If you would like to discuss any issues or give feedback, please visit the [GitHub](https://github.com/weightagnostic/weightagnostic.github.io/issues) repository of this page for more information.*